PhilSwiss/nexus-cleanup/README.md

 Added some helper-lists and the [VersionComperator](https://gist.github.com/founddrama/971284) (a version sorter) by [Rob Friesel](https://gist.github.com/founddrama)

 Finally, I linted the script with [npm-groovy-lint](https://github.com/nvuillam/npm-groovy-lint) to get a cleaner code, somehow

+I later included the retention-feature kindly provided by [agronlun](https://github.com/agronlun) and some cleanup/optimization by [emetriqChris](https://github.com/emetriqChris)

 Installation
 ============